 At March we regularly take time out of our busy schedules to immerse ourselves in inspiring and provocative surroundings.
-It's great for downtime and provides an effective environment for generating new ideas.
+It's great for downtime and provides an effective environment for generating new, high quality ideas.

 This week we ventured over to the Design Museum in Kensington High Street, London.
 The new venue was opened on November 24th, 2016, in a wonderfully engineered and stunning £83million, 10,000sqm premises.